alma-frankenstein/pizzaParty/README.md

   * output: $12

 * allow users to select toppings
-  * input: 'pepper', 'pineapple'
+  * input: select: 'pepper', 'pineapple'
-  * output: 'pepper', 'pineapple'
+  * output: selected: 'pepper', 'pineapple'

 * add cost of each selected topping to the baseline cost of the pizza
   * input: 'pepper': $3, 'pineapple': $4